jofmi/agentpy/docs/index.rst

 - For a simple demonstration, check out the :doc:`agentpy_wealth_transfer` tutorial in the :doc:`model_library`.
 - For a detailled description of all classes and functions, refer to :doc:`reference`.
 - To learn how agentpy compares with other frameworks, take a look at :doc:`comparison`.
+- If you are interested to contribute to the library, see :doc:`contributing`.

 .. rubric:: Example